atbcb/ICTTestingBaseline/_baselines/07Sensory.md

 ### 7.B Test Procedure for Sensory Characteristics
 **Baseline Test ID:** 7.B-SensoryCharacteristics
 #### Identify Content
-<p id="7bIC">Identify instructions for understanding and operating content that use sensory information to convey information.
+<p id="7bIC">Identify instructions for understanding and operating content that rely on sensory information to convey information.
 This may include references to shape, size, visual location, orientation, or sound.</p>

 #### Test Instructions
 <ol id="7bTI">